NISOx-BDI/SC2/README.md

 ## `data` directory

 Mandatory.
 Provide all data needed to produce the outputs of the repository, when possible.
-If original data is impractially large, include derived datasets of manageable size.
+If original data is impractically large, include derived datasets of manageable size.

 Organisation.
 It is recommended that neuroimaging data should be represented in BIDS format.
 Consider a "raw" folder that includes unprocessed versions of the folder.